Faith-Okamoto/cse15l-lab-reports/lab-report-6-week-9.md

   # make script quit if it has an error - mostly for debugging purposes
   set -e
   ```
-    As the comment suggests, this overrides the default behavior of bash scripting and will cause `grade.sh` to immediatly exit upon any errors.
+    As the comment suggests, this overrides the default behavior of bash scripting and will cause `grade.sh` to immediately exit upon any errors.
 It shouldn't do that - all lines which might error have this setting turned back to `set +e` - but best to be safe, especially when I was developing this script and needed quick, understandable debugging feedback.
 - ```
   # set up directory with student submission
   rm -rf student-submission